top of page

 Puerto Rico Health Boards (submitted for accreditation)

-THE PROFESSIONAL CERTIFICATE in Neuroscience and Education has been submitted for credit approval by the Puerto Rico Health Examination Boards (CR09, TO62, TO62 TO / A63, TF60 TFA61, THL58, PHL59, CP18, PSIC49).
-All the certifications previously submitted have been approved.
+THE PROFESSIONAL CERTIFICATE in Neuroscience and Education has been submitted for approval of credits by the Health Examining Boards of Puerto Rico (CR09, TO62, TO62 TO/A63, TF60 TFA61, THL58, PHL59, CP18, PSIC49).
+All certifications previously submitted have been approved.

 Duration and credits:

-3 months and 60 credits: 45 EC credits + 15 credits of individual final project
+3 months and 60 credits:45 EC credits + 15 individual final project credits

-6 weeks of classes and 6 weeks for the final monographic work of scientific review in APA format
+6 weeks of classes and 6 weeks for the final monographic scientific review work in APA format

 Methodology:

-Classes scheduled on Saturdays for the face-to-face program
+Classes scheduled on Saturdays for the in-person module

-The participant may choose a tutor among the teachers to guide him and clarify doubts
+The participant will be able to choose a tutor among the teachers to guide him or her and clarify doubts.

-Access to digital educational resources, University library and extracurricular activities
+Access to digital teaching resources, the University library and extracurricular activities

 Modality:

-6 weeks on the platform of the virtual campus of the Institute of Cognitive Neuroscience ( https://bit.ly/icon_campusvirtual ) with two weekly videoconferences from 7:00 to 9:30 pm (AST, Puerto Rico time) plus the time necessary to carry out the final monographic work of scientific review in APA format (6 weeks minimum)
+6 weeks on the virtual campus platform of the Institute of Cognitive Neuroscience (https://bit.ly/icon_campusvirtual) with two weekly videoconferences from 7:00 pm to 9:30 pm (AST, Puerto Rico time) plus the time necessary to complete the final monographic work of scientific review in APA format (6 weeks minimum)

 Documentaries, videos, essential readings, and support material on the virtual campus